 “Without the support of our region’s larger landowners, there is a missing link”

 But even with the growing momentum amongst our local communities and landowners it’s clear that, without the support of some of our region’s larger landowners, there is a missing link in facilitating landscape-scale change.

 Public bodies and statutory undertakers (such as water companies) own over 20% of the land within our Wild Peak boundary and we need their commitment.
-That’s why Rewilding Britain’s Wilder National Parks campaign and petition is so important: it’s calling on the government to also do their bit to rewild our national parks.
+That’s why Rewilding Britain’s Wilder National Parks campaign is so important: it’s calling on the government to also do their bit to rewild our national parks.

 As well as being vital for making real and vital progress towards The Wildlife Trust’s national goal that at least 30% of our land and sea are connected and protected for nature’s recovery by 2030, the Wilder National Parks Campaign is key to ensuring that the inspiring vision for Wild Peak is achievable.

 We want to see our national parks teeming with wildlife, where healthy ecosystems help absorb carbon and control flooding, and local people thrive.

 On the 70th anniversary of our national parks we reflect on their role in restoring and nurturing nature